 But a material as useful and tough as concrete needs to be properly cared for.
 That care often comes from the application of a protective coating or penetrating sealer.
 In order to get the most out of the protective coating it is essential the concrete it correctly prepared – and that is where the professional shot blasting services of Axis Solutions can make the difference in the effectiveness of the investment.

 To get the end result that our clients desire, it is vital to perform the correct preparation.
-If not then the protective elements applied to the concrete flooring will not adhere properly, undercutting the investment our Boulder clients made on the longevity of their flooring.
+If not then the protective elements applied to the concrete flooring will not adhere properly, undercutting the investment our Colorado Springs clients made on the longevity of their flooring.
 At Axis Solutions, we perform a multistage preparation process to ensure that our clients receive the best service possible.